Hostile Work Environment

-At the Employment and Consumer Law Group, our team is exclusively dedicated to defending the rights of employees and consumers in Tennessee.
+At the Employment and Commerce Law Group, our team is exclusively dedicated to defending the rights of employees in Tennessee.
 With years of experience and a deep knowledge of state and federal employment law, we know what it takes to hold negligent employers and big corporations accountable.

 To discuss the details of your case with a qualified attorney, contact us today for a free, confidential consultation.

 Federal and state laws forbid hostile work environments, which are defined as work environments in which employees are discriminated against on the basis of protected characteristics.
 In Tennessee, workers are legally protected from discrimination based on the following characteristics: